-If accepted into the Grimes County Master Gardener program, you will be required to attend a minimum of 50 hours in specialized training that begins with orientation on August 12, 2021.
-Classes will start September 2, 2021 and end November 18, 2021.
-Deadline for registration is July 31, 2012.
+If accepted into the Grimes County Master Gardener program, you will be required to attend a minimum of 50 hours in specialized training that begins with orientation in early January 2023.
+Classes will start the first week of January 2023.
+Deadline for registration is November 30, 2022.
 Specific courses, dates and times of training are still to be determined.
 Any schedule changes may occur due to the weather or instructor availability.

 Our training program offers instruction in Earth-Kind garden management, Integrated Pest Management, soil management and water conservation, lawn care, ornamental trees and shrubs, plant nutrition, vegetable and fruit gardening, native perennial and annual flowers and much more.
-Classes are held at the Go Texan Building located at the Grimes County Fair Grounds, 5220 F.M.
-3455, Navasota, Texas.
+Classes are held at the Navasota Center located at 103 Stadium Drive, Navasota, Texas.

 Experienced, active Master Gardener mentors are paired with trainees to help guide them through a successful classroom training and volunteer experience during their first year.

 First-year Grimes County Master Gardener Interns are required to volunteer a minimum of 50 hours to projects provided and supervised by Grimes County Master Gardener Association.
 A wide variety of projects are available that include becoming involved with youth at area schools, assisting in gardens at senior centers, working on the Grimes County Master Gardener Help Line, speaking to large and small groups interested in gaining gardening knowledge, or any one of our major community events we host each year.
 There are plenty of opportunities to choose from, and all are filled with great people invested in learning and sharing their gardening knowledge!